 It is what you have been waiting for.

 It is what you deserve.
-You deserve happy.
+You deserve happiness.

 The love that you collectively build will be timeless.
 It will be a constant reincarnation of you.
 It will together define the battles, your history and ultimately your universe.